DFE-Digital/fh-services/src/test/k6/README.md

 - Navigate to folder of service under test (i.e. find-tests, connect-tests, or manage-tests)

 # How to run the tests

-k6 run script.js
-k6 run --vus=10 --duration=30s script.js
+Set the environment variables in settings.json to define whether you are running the tests locally and which type of test you are running (load, stress, or soak) k6 run main.js k6 run --vus=10 --duration=30s main.js

-To see the tests run we can run K6_BROWSER_HEADLESS=true k6 run script.js
+To see the tests run we can run K6_BROWSER_HEADLESS=true k6 run main.js

 # Helpful Links